Seagate/cortx-prvsnr/cli/README.md

 $ configure-eos release --file ./release.sls --remote user@host
 ```

-### deploy-eos
+### deploy-cortx

-Installs EOS stack and configures eos services either on remote host or locally by calling salt apply command for the components.
+Installs CORTX stack and configures cortx services either on remote host or locally by calling salt apply command for the components.

 No specific options or positional arguments are expected by the script.